You’ve smoked, vaped, and maybe even baked it into brownies. But have you sipped your weed yet?

 🤫 Discreet and Easy to Consume

-- No smoke, no smell, no side-eye from your aunt at the family BBQ
+No smoke, no smell, no side-eye from your aunt at the family BBQ.
+Cannabis-infused drinks look like any other trendy beverage, making them perfect for situations where discretion matters.

 📏 Controlled Dosage